OrghoN/magMomentAnaNotes/transformerDataExtractorInstructions.md

 The following commands are to be run in novagpvm computers after sshing in unless otherwise stated.

 ### Setup novasoft

 First step is to setup novasoft.

-If you have never setup novasoft before, there are some one time things that have to be done.
-Those one time setup instructions are not covered in this document.
-If you have never setup novasoft before, I recommend looking at this [beginner wiki page.](https://cdcvs.fnal.gov/redmine/projects/novaart/wiki/Documentation_FOR_BEGINNERS)
-It has helpful resources, gives a overview of how to work with novasoft and contains the one time setup instructions that need to be run before following the instructions in this document.

 The following  instruction needs to be run every time upon login.
 It can also be setup to run automatically upon login by putting it in the `.bashrc`, `.zshrc` or something of the like.